 - Grading: Beginning in Fall 1993, students enrolled in developmental courses must earn a grade of "C" or higher in order to enroll in the next higher level course.
 Students not earning a grade of "C" or higher must repeat the course the following regular semester.

 - Students whose ACT subscores indicate their need to enroll in one or more developmental courses must schedule these courses immediately.
-This requirement may not be delayed until a further semester without the approval of the Vice President for Instruction or the Director of Career Technical Education or Center Directors.
+This requirement may not be delayed until a further semester without the approval of the Vice President for General Education and Technology Services.

 Integers, first degree equations, products and factors, rational expressions, and systems of linear equations.
 Three lectures hours per week.
 Upon successful completion ("C" or better) of this course, students are required to enroll in Intermediate Algebra the following regular semester.